MingSern/rainbow/README.md

 - [x] "Hello there" in the middle of the screen.
 - [x] Generate random background color when screen tapped.
+- [x] No external libraries for color generation.
+- [x] Use solid lint.

 ### Additional features